FlagOpen/FlagEmbedding/FlagEmbedding/visual/README.md

 **Q1: Can Visualized BGE be used for cross-modal retrieval (text to image)?**

 A1: While it is technically possible, it's not the recommended use case.
 Our model focus on augmenting hybrid modal retrieval tasks with visual capabilities.
+[Here](https://github.com/internlm/huixiangdou) is a downstream application.

 ## Acknowledgement
 The image token embedding model in this project is built upon the foundations laid by [EVA-CLIP](https://github.com/baaivision/EVA/tree/master/EVA-CLIP).